PabloDeAlbu/sympa-archiver/README.md

 # sympa-archiver

-This python script intend to help you in the task of administering the disk usage in your sympa installation.
+This python script is intended to help you in the task of managing disk usage in your sympa installation by compressing the archive of managed mailing lists.
+This script can receive as a parameter a domain, a mailing list and two dates (with the format %Y-%m, Example: 2019-01) that define the period to be processed.
+It can also receive a parameter that defines what to do with the file.
+These values can be list (default), compress or decompress the file.

 ## Instalación